reports to: assistant director of events & projects

 - Assist with subscription renewal and acquisition mailings, and acknowledgement of orders

 - Other duties as assigned

-The ideal candidate for LACO’s marketing and patron services intern will be enthusiastic, creative and organized, with excellent verbal and written communication skills, sensitivity to deadlines and social grace.
+The ideal candidate for LACO’s marketing intern will be enthusiastic, creative and organized, with excellent verbal and written communication skills, sensitivity to deadlines and social grace.
 The candidate must pay meticulous attention to detail and possess the ability to respond efficiently, effectively and creatively to simultaneous challenges and opportunities.
 Candidate must be motivated, enjoy working as part of dynamic administrative team and possess team spirit.